SyndicateClu/TMQBFFL/Constitution.md

 ### Dispute Arbitration

 The commissioner is the final authority on all league matters, excluding disputes with a clear conflict of interest.
 In situations where a league vote is put forth and the outcome is a tie the commissioner will always have the tiebreaking vote.
-When an issue arrises where a clear conflict of interest is apparant the matter will be handled by the co-commissioners.
+When an issue arrises where a clear conflict of interest is apparant the matter will be handled by the co-commissioner(s).
 If they disagree on what action should be taken the matter will be put to a league vote (the vote will exclude anyone with a conflict of interest).
 <br>

 ### Rule Changes

-In order to change an existing rule, add a new rule, or change a scoring setting, a vote must be called and receive a majority (in a tie the commissioner has the tiebreaking vote).
+In order to change an existing rule, add a new rule, or change a scoring setting, a vote must be called and receive a majority (in a tie the commissioner has the tiebreaking vote), the commissioner has the option to veto a rule change in which case it can be voted on again and receive a 2/3 majority to pass without commissioner consent.
 <br>

 ### Collusion